smewd/springweb-with-everything/README.md

-# Spring Web with everything
+# Spring Web with "everything"

 ## What is it?
 A Spring Web project with several included technologies; in fact, as many as possible.